jorgedanielrodrividal/DDPG-PER_CARLA/README.md

 # DDPG-PER in CARLA

-This project implements Deep Deterministic Policy Gradients (DDPG) with Exploration [1] and Prioritized Experience Replay (PER) [2] in CARLA simulator [3].
-The Reinforcement Learning agent is able to learn a policy for lane following faster as compared to Deep Q Learning [4] agent.
-Seven agent variants are implemented, six of them using no image as input and one using B/W segmented image of the road over the whole route that the vehicle must drive.
-A priority to waypoint input is given in this study over image input is done due to the former being a much quicker approach  This study is heavily inspired by the pioneering research of Kendall et. al. [5], who implemented a DDPG-PER trained exclusively with a single monocular image in a real electric vehicle and Pérez‑Gil et. al. [6] who implemented several DDPG agents in CARLA.
+This project implements Deep Deterministic Policy Gradients (DDPG) with Exploration [1] and Prioritized Experience Replay (PER) [2] in the CARLA simulator [3].
+The reinforcement learning agent learns a lane-following policy more efficiently than a Deep Q-Learning (DQN) agent [4].
+A total of eight agent variants are implemented: seven use non-visual inputs, while one processes black-and-white segmented road images covering the full route the vehicle is required to drive.

+This study prioritizes waypoint-based inputs over image-based ones, as the former enables faster and more efficient learning in the simulator.
+The work is strongly inspired by the pioneering research of Kendall et al. [5], who successfully trained a DDPG-PER agent using only a single monocular camera image on a real electric vehicle, and Pérez‑Gil et al. [6], who implemented several DQN and DDPG agents within CARLA.
 This implementation is based on the [official implementation](https://github.com/RobeSafe-UAH/DDPG-CARLA) of [6]

 ## Setup